johnfmorton/Pic-Puller-for-Instagram/README.md

+# Pic Puller for Instagram

+Pic Puller was written for ExpressionEngine 2.
+It is not currently compatibile with ExpressionEngine 3 and I don't have a project that would prompt me to do that update but Pic Puller is not disappearing entirely.
+It is currently maintained for Craft CMS.

+This code base for the EE 2 version is here primarialy for anyone who is on EE2 and would like to use it but can't because it is no long for sale on the Devotee store.

 # Installation instructions

-To install Pic Puller you will need to place 2 folders containing Pic Puller files into your ExpressionEngine installation.
+To install Pic Puller you will need to place 2 folders containing Pic Puller files into your ExpressionEngine 2 installation.

 Alongside this README file, you will find 2 directories: "system" and "themes".